michaelaliotti/michaelaliotti.github.io/_posts/2018-01-29-how-to-get-what-we-want.md

 ---
 layout: post
-title: How to Get What We Want
+title: How to get what we want
 ---

 How do we get what we want in our lives?
 It's really quite simple: we use our brain.
 Our brain is incredibly powerful --- especially the part called the neocortex, which gives us the ability to imagine, dream, and visualize events in the future.